Chat-Wane/working-box/README.md

-Internally, each service (i) discovers, updates, or self-tunes arguments depending on a counting bloom filter [2]; (ii) monitors and keeps only relevant arguments using a gaussian kernel density estimator on energy consumption; (iii) fairly splits an incoming objective into sub-objectives by solving exactly-once multiple-choice knapsack problem [3] using dynamic programming.
+Internally, each service (i) discovers, updates, or self-tunes arguments depending on a counting bloom filter [2]; (ii) monitors and keeps only relevant arguments with configurable accuracy; (iii) fairly splits an incoming objective into sub-objectives by solving exactly-once multiple-choice knapsack problem [3] using dynamic programming.

 ## References